 - Sonia Luhong, an artist pioneering art pyrography in Malaysia.

-Expect a night of drinks and fun, and be prepared to leave inspired.
-And remember, there are a lot of lies about passions out there.
+Remember, there are a lot of lies about passions out there.
 Don’t let yourself be influenced and held back.
+If these 4 young entrepreneurs could buck off the stereotypes and live out their passions, you can too.

 This article was written in collaboration with Tiger Beer.